myllynen/byteman-automation-tutorial/README.md

-The tutorial starts with a simple Hello World like example and proceeds to eventually introduce a low overhead, easily customizable tool to provide statistics from Java applications, supporting the following metrics over JMX (the actual tool supports addiotional metrics):
+The tutorial starts with a simple Hello World like example and proceeds to eventually introduce a low overhead, easily customizable tool to provide statistics from Java applications supporting the following metrics over JMX (the actual tool supports additional metrics):

 * method average execution time
 * number of live instances of a class (for classes implementing